trueos/pcbsd/src-qt5/docs/introduction.rst

 * :ref:`Mount Tray` will automatically detect ZFS-formatted removable drives, providing the ability to import or export the ZFS pools from those devices when prompted, just like any other removable device.

+* If the system has multiple audio outputs, the :ref:`PC-BSD Mixer Tray` will also display an "Output" menu for quickly changing the default audio output device.

 * The **list-audiodev**,
   **usingtormode**,
   **setdefaultaudiodevice**, and